course-details-portlet

 Learning methods and activities

-The course will be taught using lectures and presentations combined with compulsory exercises in groups.
-In the exercises the students will analyze real accidents and undesired events (case-studies) linked to fundamental theory about safety in core subjects.
-The course gives 7,5 ECTS, the total effort is estimated to be 225 hours, of which 150 hours is case studies as team-work.
+The course will be taught using lectures and presentations combined with compulsory exercises individually and in groups.
+The exercises include analysis of real accidents and undesired events (case-studies) linked to fundamental theory about safety and technical issues.

 Compulsory assignments